 4.Communication Records: Often, proving abetment relies heavily on communication records such as messages, emails, or recorded conversations.
 Obtaining and authenticating these records can be a significant challenge, particularly if the accused has deleted evidence or if the victim’s communication devices are not accessible.

 5.Witness Testimonies: Reliable witness testimonies are crucial but can be difficult to obtain.
-These testimonies are essential for establishing the relationship between accused actions, such as instigating or aiding, and the deceased to commit suicide seeing no other option, thereby possibly being guilty of abetting the suicide under Section 306 IPC.
+These testimonies are essential for establishing the relationship between accused actions, such as instigating or aiding, and the deceased to commit suicide seeing no other option, thereby possibly being guilty of abetting the suicide under Section 108 BNS.
 Witnesses may be reluctant to come forward, especially if they were close to the accused or the victim, or if they fear repercussions.
 This hesitation can be even more pronounced in cases where the person guilty of abetment instigated another to commit suicide.

 6.Behavioral Patterns: Establishing a pattern of behavior by the accused that indicates a sustained effort to instigate or harass the victim can be critical.
 This may involve examining past interactions and incidents, which requires thorough investigation and corroboration from multiple sources.